Juan Kurchan

-Juan Kurchan (November 21, 1913 – November 3, 1972) was an Argentine architect and designer and a mentor of the Modern Movement in Argentina.
+Juan Kurchan (November 21, 1913 – November 3, 1972) was an Argentine architect, designer, and mentor of the Modern Movement in Argentina.
 He designed a portable seat known as the BKF Chair or butterfly chair.
 He was part of a group working with Le Corbusier on a plan for redevelopment of the city of Buenos Aires, and later entered the city administration and designed many new buildings there.
 He later became a director of the National Endowment for the Arts.